Connexion Construction Map

 I am not sure if I need Wi-Fi service or if I have a router that works?

 With Connexion service, you have the option to use your own router if you prefer.
 Most routers work with our ONT (modem) and should be able to just plug in.
 If you wish to add on Wi-Fi service, please let your customer service representative or installer know.
-This service is and additional $9.95 a month and offers the following benefits:
+This service offers the following benefits:

 - The best WiFi coverage for your home

-- Free concierge-level set up & installation for your devices
+- Set up and installation for your devices

 - No-charge return visits to set up new devices